 Step #5: Grow the Relationship

-Now that you’ve reached out to a blogger and added some value to their blog, it’s time to turn your one-off transaction into a, well, relationship.
+Now that you’ve reached out and affiliated yourself with a fellow blogger by adding some value to their blog, it’s time to turn your one-off transaction into a, well, relationship.

 The following are some ideas for doing just that.

 Idea #1: Thank them for their help